Monday to Friday

 Special Collections Services

 The robust primary sources in Special Collections are fully integrated into the teaching and educational mission of Smith College.
-More than one hundred unique classes are hosted every year, across disciplines and divisions, and some with multiple visits, from classes within and outside of the five-college community.
+More than 100 unique classes are hosted every year across disciplines and divisions within, and outside of, the Five College community.

 Expert curators and archivists on staff teach a dozen credit courses, particularly for the Archives Concentration and Book Studies Concentration.
 Capstone projects in the concentrations often include symposia, oral histories, and exhibitions that take the archives public.